BIOGRAPHY

 ARTIST STATEMENT

 America is at a crossroads, facing intertwined crises—systemic racism, gun violence, climate change, wars abroad, and the dismantling of truth.
-My work is an urgent response to these overwhelming issues, aiming to provoke thought, dialogue, and action.
+My work is an urgent response to these issues, aiming to provoke thought, dialogue, and action.
 Working across mediums; cyanotypes, prints, sculptures, and installations, I explore how these forces shape our collective experience.
-Living near Sandy Hook Elementary School, where a devastating mass shooting occurred in 2012, has deeply informed my artistic approach.
+Living near Sandy Hook Elementary School, where a mass shooting occurred in 2012, has deeply informed my artistic approach.
 My sculptures, crafted from spent shotgun shells, stand as visceral reminders of lives lost to gun violence, while also symbolizing resilience and the potential for change.

 VIEW CV HERE